InfuseAI/primehub-site/docs/design/primehub-apps.md

 1. **Shared domain**: The installed application can be accessed in the sub-path of PrimeHub's domain.
 We don't need an additional domain for this application.
 1. **Authorization**: Allows to restrict the applications only accessible to group members, PrimeHub logged-in users, or public users.
-1. **Data Persistence**: Allows applications to persist data in group volume and access data in other persistent storage, like datasets and PHFS.
+1. **Data Persistence**: Allows applications to persist data in group volume and access data in other persistent storage, like data volumes and PHFS.
 1. **Resource constraint**: Enforce the resource CPU, memory, GPU quota limitation in a group.

 ## Concepts